mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 As with my lack of book-writing time, I had very little blog-writing time.
 I published three new blog posts.

+Ironically, the year that I have the least amount of time to write is the year that I had the most to write about.
+There are so many things I have to learn for TinyPilot that I wish I could write about and capture while it's still fresh in my mind, but there just isn't enough time.

-I stuck with my habit of writing monthly retrospectives.
-I find it easier to budget time for retrospectives because they almost always help me run my business.
-The act of sitting down and explaining my strategy has helped me countless times recognize a flaw in my thinking that I otherwise wouldn't have noticed.
+I dif faithfully maintain my habit of writing [monthly retrospectives](/retrospectives/).
+I can budget time for those because they're so clearly a net positive for my business, even in the short term.
+Almost every retrospective I write, I recognize some flaw in my thinking or a weakness in my plans that I wouldn't have noticed had I not sat down to organize my thoughts and write everything out.

-More and more people are telling me that they find them helpful, which always surprises me a bit because they feel like me just thinking aloud.

 ### Hit the Front Page of Hacker News

 {{<img src="htfp-cover.png" maxWidth="550px" caption="[*Hit the Front Page of Hacker News*](https://hitthefrontpage.com) is my course about my blogging.">}}

-At the beginning of the year, I released my blogging course.
-I'm glad I did it, but I wouldn't have done it had I known how hard it would be.
+At the beginning of the year, I released my first-ever paid course.
+It was a course teaching everything I've learned about writing blog posts that gain traction on tech-savvy sites like Hacker News and reddit.

+I'm proud of the content of the course.
 I've heard positive feedback about the course, and a few people credited it with helping them write successful blog posts.

-I wish I had more time to market it.
 It earned $XX in its first year, and I was hoping for something closer to $20k.
-Had TinyPilot not been so busy, I think I could have spent more time marketing it and gotten closer to my goal, but I still learned a lot about creating an educational product, and I'd like to do more of it in the future.
+Had TinyPilot not been so busy, I think I could have spent more time marketing it and gotten closer to my goal.
+I still learned a lot about creating an educational product, and I'd like to do more of it in the future.

+{{<revenue-graph project="htfp">}}

 ### Is It Keto